bzyx/bzyx.github.src/content/2014/building-nexus5-kernel.rst

     CAT     arch/arm/boot/zImage-dtb
     Kernel: arch/arm/boot/zImage-dtb is ready

 You have your kernel ready.
-On most embedded systems that will be the end of our work.
+On most embedded systems that will be the end of your work.
 Usually you'll copy the kernel to SD card or NFS location, and the board will boot.
 But on Android it's different.
-We need to prepare special boot partition which then we can boot using fastboot.
+You need to prepare special boot partition which then you can boot using fastboot.

-So we need to start by downloading the image of Android for our phone from Google sites.
+So you need to start from downloading the Android image for your phone from Google sites.
-Go to Factory Images Nexus images_ site and download the image that corresponds to Android version that's on your phone.
+Go to Nexus Factory Images site_ and download the image that matches to Android version that's on your phone.
 In my case it's 4.4.2_.
-Unpack it, then go inside and unpack the .zip archive.
-You need the boot.img file.
-Copy it to new folder inside directory where you downloaded the toolchain and kernel eg. *boot_img directory*.
+Unpack it, then go inside the created directory and unpack the .zip archive.
+You need to get the boot.img file.
+Copy the extracted file to a new folder, inside the directory where you earlier downloaded the toolchain and the kernel.
+Eg. *mkidr boot_img* there.

-Next thing we'll do is to prepare some special image crafting tools that Pete_ Batard prepared for us and put on his github_.
+Next thing you'll do is preparing some special image crafting tools that Pete_ Batard made for us and published on his github_.
 I've made a copy of them on mine_ too.

-Build this on different terminal window, if you've before sourced run_this_android.sh.
-On other way gcc will try to cross compile it for ARM architecture...
+Build this on a different terminal window, if you've before sourced run_this_android.sh.
+In the other case gcc will try to cross compile it for ARM architecture...

 .. code-block:: bash